Ada-Developers-Academy/daily-curriculum/week5/wednesday/adding-a-blog.md

     <%= yield %>

 This is really non-descriptive.
-It renders the erb template that we defined in `my_app.rb`, in this case it's `index.erb`
+But, what is in fact doing is render the erb template that we defined in `my_app.rb`, in this case it's `index.erb`

 Tada.
 Now our view should look the same as it did before.